Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Form I-9 Employment Eligibility Verification

 This document is required to establish an employee's eligibility to work in the United States.
 The form verifies an employee's identity and employment authorization by requiring specific documentation.
-Section One must be completed by the employee on or before their first day of employment.
-Section Two must be filled out within the first three days of hire.
-Employers are required to complete and retain a Form I-9 for each employee hired, as well as remain current with changing Form I-9 requirements.
+Changes to Form I-9 include a new order of sections:

 Depending on the state, it may be necessary to have the new hire complete a state income tax withholding form.